cwinpy/cwinpy/paper/paper.md

 ---
-title: 'CWInPy: a Python package for inference with continuous gravitational-wave signals from pulsars'
+title: 'CWInPy: A Python package for inference with continuous gravitational-wave signals from pulsars'
 tags:
   - gravitational waves
   - Python